Nine and a Half Weeks (book): Synopsis

+He often leaves her tied up, in immense pain, in his opulent apartment for hours at a time.
+She realizes she will have to make a choice between her life and sanity, or an abusive man who has manipulated her into loving him.

-The memoir ends after her nervous breakdown when he leaves her at a mental hospital.
-After undergoing therapy that lasts for months, she never sees him again.
+The memoir ends with the woman's nervous breakdown when he leaves her at a mental hospital.
+After undergoing therapy that lasts for months, she is released but never sees him again.

 Reception and legacy

-The novel caused a scandal when it was published.
+The memoir caused a scandal when it was published.

 In a 2012 New Yorker article, Sarah Weinman writes "Nine and a Half Weeks is a potent antidote to what passes for erotica today.
 Instead of over-the-top fictional fantasy, McNeill's book, presented as memoir, is charged as much by explicitness as it is by absence.
 The reader is only privy to her perspective, and even then, it's occluded by the use of a pseudonym".

 While writing the book, Day conceived of it as an "erotic epic poem" and it holds a unique place in erotic literature as it is not an exploration of fantasy, but follows the form of an epic by offering a lengthy, narrative recounting of the sexual deeds and adventures of a woman.